ADD TO

 VIEW THE JOURNEY

-Day 26: Tokyo
+Day 26: Tokyo, Japan

 There are as many Tokyos to discover as there are interests.
 Cuisine?
 It has more Michelin stars than any other city.
 Culture?
 Kabuki theater and sumo wrestling are just the beginning.
 Shopping?
 The posh boutiques of Ginza lie on one end of the spectrum, workshops that hand-craft samurai swords at the other